writethedocs/www/docs/blog/2021-community-kickoff.rst

 trying to move online and keep some momentum going.

-Write the Docs itself was able to provide similar value as in the past, but we didn't have the resources to adjust to the changing world.
+Write the Docs itself was able to provide similar value as in the past, but we had limited resources to adjust to the changing world.
 The profits from our conferences pay for everything we do, which constrains our ability to adjust to events as they happen.